rajtyagi2718/tic-tac-toe/README.md

 Monte Carlo RL updates toward the actual reward.
 Temporal DIfference (TD 0) uses estimated rewards stored in the table.
 Q Search is similar to Q Learning by updating toward the best estimated reward.
 This is the result of a minimax search up to a certain depth.
 TreeStrap is similar to Q Search, except the estimated reward is backed up to all interior nodes of the Minimax tree search.

 The Minimax agent is a perfect player.
 It never loses.
 Each RL agent converges to the optimal policy eventually.
 A sample of the first 750 games is shown.
-Note that MonteCarlo values have little variance since there are no intermediate rewards.
+Note that Monte Carlo values have little variance since there are no intermediate rewards.
 TD Lambda relies of estimated rewards, which compounds variance with each action.
 Q Search is off-policy and has the most variance.
 Estimated returns are a result a multi-ply search.
 The variance trades off with a steady learning rate.

-TreeStrap has minimal variance and outstanding learning rate.
+Tree Strap has minimal variance and outstanding learning rate.
 It converges weakly within 200 games.
 When experimenting with random values initalization, it often converges within 100 games.
-Where as Q Search only updates the root of each minimax search tree toward the result of the search, TreeStrap adjusts all interior nodes as well, thus fully utilizing each search.
+Where as Q Search only updates the root of each minimax search tree toward the result of the search, Tree Strap adjusts all interior nodes as well, thus fully utilizing each search.
 Self-play RL shows promise for larger games as well.
 With feature extraction, function approximation, and a deeper Alpha Beta search, TreeStrap can be extended to more complex games.